I had a stapedectomy on January 9, 2008. Here is the story. For background I previously posted:

 - Do not have dental work requiring drilling of the teeth until three weeks after surgery.

 - You may anticipate pulsation, popping, clicking and a feeling of fullness or occasional sharp shooting pains.
-You may feel as if liquid is in the ear.
-I had some of this but it was not too annoying and there was no pain.
+You may feel as if there is liquid is in the ear.
+I had some of this, but it was not too annoying, and there was no pain.

 - Do not plan to drive a car home from the hospital.
-In fact they won’t let you drive home, somebody has to come get you.
+In fact, they won’t let you drive home.
+Somebody has to get you.
 And they will not let you take a taxi alone.

 - Patients often experience dizziness, with nausea and vomiting.
 Some unsteadiness is common during the first few days but should subside in a week.
 There may be brief dizziness on sudden head motion or in bending.
 I had none.

-- You may notice some hearing gain at the time of surgery but then normal post operative swelling will reduce your hearing.
+- You may notice some hearing gain at the time of surgery, but in the next few hours, normal post-operative swelling will reduce your hearing.
 Exactly what I experienced.

 - The maximum improvement in hearing occurs at four months.
 I did not feel any change at four months.
-My hearing a month after the surgery was good and has stayed the same.
+My hearing one month after the surgery was good and has stayed the same.

 - The cotton ball in the ear canal should be changed daily and as needed when bleeding occurs.
 Some bleeding is normal.
-If the ball changed more than four times in a day notify doctor.
+If the ball has to be changed more than four times in a day, you should notify the doctor.
 I had no bleeding.

-- A slight water discharge is normal for a week after surgery.
-If longer or yellow (infected) contact the doctor.
+- Slight water discharge is normal for a week after surgery.
+If discharge lasts longer or is yellow (infected) contact the doctor.
 I had none.

 I went to the clinic the day before the pre-surgery appointment.
 The photograph below is the hospital across the street from the clinic.

 Dr. Fayad explained the procedure.
-He said there is just one time during the procedure, when he is drilling through the footplate of the stapes (oval window) into the inner ear, when I absolutely should not move.
-He said he would tell me before he starts drilling.
+He said there is just one time during the procedure when he is drilling through the footplate of the stapes (oval window) into the inner ear when I absolutely should not move.
+The doctor said he would tell me before he starts drilling.
 He also said it would be very loud when he does the drilling.

 I received my final pre-surgical advice, nothing to eat or drink after midnight.
 So the next morning I started the day very early because I was supposed to be at the hospital by 6:00 a.m.

 I took a wrong turn on the freeway on the way to the hospital but managed to find my way without a GPS.
 I arrived early at the hospital and parked.
-I fearing huge parking charges because I could not find any street parking.
-I found out that with a paper from the nurse the parking would be free.
+I feared there would incur massive parking charges because I could not find any street parking.
+Then later I found out that with a paper from the nurse the parking would be free.

 So the time had come.

 They asked me to take off all clothes and jewelry (better leave it at home) and put on a hospital gown.
 I laid down and rested while they started an IV.
-The nurse couldn’t find any veins in my elbow so I got the IV in the top of my hand which isn’t the most comfortable spot.
-But it was well done, and I had only a mild discomfort.
-In fact it turned out to be the only real but minor discomfort during the whole procedure.
+The nurse couldn’t find any veins in my elbow, so I got the IV in the top of my hand which isn’t the most comfortable spot.
+But it was well done, and I had only mild discomfort.
+In fact, it turned out to be the only real, but minor, discomfort during the whole procedure.
 They said the IV was to keep me hydrated and was also used later for the sedative.
 They took a small vial of blood from which they used a drop to seal off the piston of the prosthesis where it goes through the oval window into the inner ear.

 I was wheeled upstairs into the pre-operative room and got some Versed (I think about 1 mg) which is a like super Valium and commonly used for sedation.
 I felt very focused and not nervous though I’m not the nervous type.
-Who knows how much of this cool was due to the drug?
-Speaking of cool, I did notice that the operating room was cold and the nurse told me it is kept cold because it keeps the germs down.
+Who knows how much of this cool composure was due to the drug?
+Speaking of cool, I did notice that the operating room was cold and the nurse told me it is kept cold to keep the germs down.
 But they do have blankets if you need them.

-As I was being prepared for the operation they they made a sort of tent over my head so I couldn’t see up.
+As I was being prepared for the operation, they made a sort of tent over my head so I couldn’t see up.
 Then they washed my ear out with a cool feeling disinfectant and suctioned it out.

 Then Dr. Fayad came and said it was time for the local anesthetic.
 This was a needle into my outer ear area, but I barely felt it.
-So the Versed might be magic or I’ve got a high pain tolerance.
-(And generally when I am ready for something I can keep good focus and not be too bothered by pain) I’ve had a fair bit of dentistry and those needles are felt (especially for the root surgeries I’ve had on my top front teeth, which feel like the needle is going up through the gum all the way up into my nose but I digress …)
+So the Versed might be magic, or I’ve got a high pain tolerance.
+(And generally when I am ready for something I can keep good focus and not be too bothered by pain) I’ve had a fair bit of dentistry, and some of the dental needles are rather unpleasent!
+Particularly for the root surgeries I’ve had on my top front teeth, which feel like the needle is going up through the gum all the way up into my nose.
+But I digress …

 They let me take home the stapes.
 Note the ruler marks are 1 mm apart.

-I did not experience any dizziness and there there was no post operative pain.
-I was given a subscription for Darvocet-N I took one the night after anticipating that the pain would build but it didn’t.
+I did not experience any dizziness, and there was no post-operative pain.
+I was given a subscription for Darvocet-N I took one the night after anticipating that the pain would build, but it didn’t.

-The above photo is from a 3.5 hour hike I did ten days after the surgery.
+The above photo is from a strenuous 3.5-hour hike I did ten days after the surgery.

 The yellow area shows the main areas where I gained in hearing after the surgery.
 The operation was very successful!